How we use market research

 - end the interview if you're unhappy with any of the questions or the interviewer’s manner.

-If you have any concerns about the way the research was conducted, call our feedback and complaints line line Monday to Friday 8:30 am to 4:30 pm.
+If you have any concerns about the way the research was conducted you can call us.
+Call our Feedback and complaints line Monday to Friday 8:30 am to 4:30 pm.

 Confirming a research company is genuine

 You can view Australian research companies that comply with the Code of Professional Behaviour.
-The details are available on the Australian Market and Social Research Society (AMSRS) website.
+The details are available on the Research Society website.

 Page last updated: 20 August 2021